Shadowsith/TheVimIDE/README.md

     * I don't want to blow out the collection to hundrets of megabyte
 * C# completion is not as smart then my solution
 * Web programming is not supported

+## The future of the vim-plugin-collection
+The VPC is a all in one solution but some people need only a part of it.
+When I have more time I will make a series of VIM-IDEs for webprogramming, compiler based programming and script based programming.
+I will also rename the VPC to a name that fits better to a all in one IDE.